subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ Z = \sum_{all\ configs} e^{-j\beta\sum_i \sigma_i\sigma _{i+1}}  $$

 This sum has to be evaluated over all possible spin configurations, which makes it a non-trivial problem.
-The analysis can be simplified by defining a set of variable $\mu_i$ which is the product of neighboring spins, i.e.,
+The analysis can be simplified by defining a set of variables $\mu_i$ which is the product of neighboring spins, i.e.,

 $$  \mu_i =  \sigma_i\sigma _{i+1},\ \ i = 1,2,...,N-1  $$

 Note that $\mu$ is defines on per connection basis, rathar than on a per atom basis.
 With this definition the partition function $Z'$ for any one configuration becomes

-$$ Z' = \sum_{i} e^{-j\beta\sum_i \mu_i}  $$
+$$ Z' = e^{-j\beta\sum_i \mu_i}  $$

-But note that this exactly the same partition function as for the case when there is no interaction.
-Leveraging the solution we obatined for that case, it follows that thw partition function for a single atom is given by
+But note that this exactly the same partition function as for the case analyzed in the previous section, i.e., when there are $N-1$ atoms in a magnetic field, and there is no interaction between atoms.

-$$  Z' = 2\cosh(\beta j)  $$

-and that for the entire system is simply
+Leveraging the solution we obatained for that case, it follows that the partition function for and that for the 1-D Ising model is simply

 $$ Z = 2^{N-1}\cosh^{N-1}(\beta j) $$

-as a result of the independence property.
 It follows that the average $\mu$ value for any single connection is given by

 $$ \overline\mu = \overline{\sigma_i\sigma _{i+1}} = \tanh(\beta j) $$

 The correlation between the spins of neighboring atoms goes to zero as temperature increases as expected, but what about low temperatures?
-The above equation tells us that the average of the connection values $\overline\mu$ goes to one, but from this can we conclude that the all atoms have transitioned to the up for down spin configuration?
+This equation tells us that the average of the connection values $\overline\mu$ goes to one, but from this can we conclude that the all atoms have transitioned to the up for down spin configuration?
 We cannot since even if most of the spins at $\sigma_i = 1$, there can be islands of atoms with $\sigma_i = -1$, and this is consistent with having an overall average $\overline\mu$ of 1.
 Indeed it can be shown that the correlation between atoms separated by $n$ positions is given by

 $$ \overline{\sigma_i\sigma_{i+n}} = \tanh^{n-1}(\beta j) $$

 This implies that even at very low temperatures, for example for $\beta = 0.9999$, we can still make $n$ large enough so the the correlation goes to zero.
-This implies that there is no phase transition in the one dimensional Ising model for non-zero temperature values.
-It does not exhibit the phenomenon of spontaneous magnetisation in the absence of an external magnetic field.
+From this we can conclude that there is no phase transition in the 1-D Ising model for non-zero temperature values, i.e., it does not exhibit the phenomenon of spontaneous magnetisation in the absence of an external magnetic field.

 ### Ising Model for More than One Dimension: Phase Transitions